Skip to main content

 1. From the menu, click [Inbox], [Followers], or [Post Reactions].

-2. Click [Filter] in the top right corner of the screen.
+2. Click [Filter] in the upper right corner of the screen.

-3. Click "×" displayed to the right of the registered quick filter.
+3. Click the "×" displayed to the right of the registered quick filter.

 4. Confirm the message and click [Delete].